timarkh/tsakorpus/docs/configuration.rst

 .. _JSONLint: https://jsonlint.com/

-However, a more human-friendly way of configuring your corpus is doing that through a simple web interface.
+A more human-friendly way of configuring your corpus is doing that through a simple web interface.
 To do so, launch ``/search/tsakorpus.wsgi`` as a Python file on your local machine.
 You do not have to have Elasticsearch running.
 This will start a local web-server.
 Open your browser and type ``http://127.0.0.1:7342/config``.
 You will see a configuration page.
 Note that it is only accessible from your local machine.

-This page contains (almost) all possible parameters separated into rubrics.
+This page contains most (but probably not all) possible parameters separated into rubrics.
 Fill in the boxes with the values you need and click "Save" in the bottom slide.
 You can save the page many times.
 After you click the button, a new ``corpus.json`` file will appear in ``/USER_CONFIG`` (*not* in ``/conf``).
 When you are ready, move it to ``/conf``.
 Filling all relevant boxes (especially those related to tag selection tables) can take a lot of time; please be patient.

 Apart from ``corpus.json``, it will generate :doc:`translation files </interface_languages>` in ``/USER_CONFIG/translations``.
 Edit them and replace files in ``/search/web_app/translations/`` with them in your :doc:`fork </forks>`.